 Now the ‘wine’ is in the barrel, but things were different back in September when the prospect of harvesting the grapes and making the first batch of wine lay ahead.
-For anyone wondering how not to do it, here’s the complete guide.
+I now know how not to do it.

-I mean, it is a vineyard, just not the spaced-out, well-ordered, forever sunset ones on labels from California; it’s an impenetrable mess.
-As I think I’ve mentioned, for the first month we were working on the house, I thought it was rows of old sticks; stakes for some obscure Andaluz farming practice I needed to ask Fernando about.
-Shortly after that the entire area had sunk from view under a head height spread of thistles, poppies, and michaelmas daisies.
-It was only in late May that I began to notice lime green shoots, as thick as my wrist stretching up in all directions above the sea of flowers, waving speculatively, big leaves flapping in the breeze.
-From then on, each day the vines were a foot longer, and meaner – lunging and grabbing at each other, clawing their way up anything they could find (other than the rows of wires).
+The vineyard is an impenetrable mess.
+The row of old sticks sunk from view in spring, smothered by thistles, poppies, and michaelmas daisies.
+Only in late May did I notice lime green shoots, as thick as my wrist, rising above the sea of flowers in all directions, waving speculatively, big leaves flapping in the breeze.
+From then on, the vines grew a foot a day, lunging and grabbing at each other, clawing their way up, hanging from anything they could find other than the vineyard trellis.

 I’d first approached them innocently, in a sundress, straw hat, and flip-flops, to ‘tidy them up’.
 I moved along dark tunnels of knitted vines full of snares and nooses, got caught up and fell into thistles and stinging nettles.
 I sensed the rows close behind me and in front of me heard the whining hum of wasps.
 Some of the wasps were fortifying their head sized nests, others were travelling in and out of holes in the ground.
 I picked a bunch of grapes and was stung twice.
 The vineyard was a hostile place and I made a Navy Seal style retreat crawl back to the light, losing hat and shoes and getting my hair so inextricably tangled in something thorny that I had to cut it off.